Updated: Oct. 31, 2022

-Almost 40% of websites run on WordPress, and for good reason.
+More than 43% of all websites run on WordPress for many reasons.
 If you’re considering WordPress as your site’s content management system, you should know about the key features that marketers and IT teams prize.

 WordPress is Highly Customizable